willupright/virginia-fauna-and-flora/README.md

 This application requires SSH access to a university-hosted PostgreSQL database.
 For security reasons, the database is not publicly accessible.

-Screenshots demonstrating full functionality are available on my portfolio website.
+Screenshots demonstrating some functionality are available on my portfolio website.